rd--/stsc3/md/c-smalltalk.md

 then the notation _f(p, q)_ where _f_ is a block has the meaning _f value: p value: q_.
 This is not, however, compatible with SuperCollider notation, where _f(p, q)_ has the meaning _p.f(q)_.

-## N-ary methods and implicit keyword message names
+## Implicit keyword message names

-The C-Smalltalk syntax allows message names to have interior colon (_:_) characters.

-_collection.at:put(key, value)_ translates to _collection at: key put: value_.

-In addition, if the number of parts of the message name is less than the number of arguments to the message, the message name is extended with implicit _value_ parts.
+If the number of parts of the message name is less than the number of arguments to the message, the message name is extended with implicit _value_ parts.

 _f.value(i, j)_ translates as _f value: i value: j_ and _c.put(i, j)_ translates as _c put: i value: j_.

 It is therefore possible to provide aliases for commonly used messages, i.e. _put:value:_ as an alias for _at:put:_.

-It is an error for the message name to have more parts than there are arguments, i.e. _r.p:q(i)_ is an error.
-[3]

 ## Keyword parameter notation

+The C-Smalltalk notation _collection.at(key, put: value)_ means _collection at: key put: value_.
+The message selector is _at:key:_.
+The first parameter _must not_ have a keyword and _all_ following parameters _must_ have a keyword.

-In C-Smalltalk the notation _SinOsc(freq: 440, phase: 0)_ has the meaning _SinOsc.freq:phase(440, 0)_,
+The C-Smalltalk notation _SinOsc(freq: 440, phase: 0)_ has the meaning _SinOsc.freq(440, phase: 0)_,
 which has the meaning _SinOsc freq: 440 phase: 0_.

-Likewise _collection(at: key, put: value)_ means _collection.at:put(key, value)_.
+Likewise _collection(at: key, put: value)_ means _collection.at(key, put: value)_.

+## Optional Parameters and Default Values

 In SuperCollider notation keyword arguments are a mechanism for sending a message as a _dictionary_, parameters may be provided out of order, and parameters that are elided receive _default_ values.

+These are disallowed in C-Smalltalk.

 ## Interspersed Unary and N-ary message sequences